squidsoup/mushrooms-russia-history-ebook/errors.md

 ## Chapter 5 Book 10
 * derives from the Greek words for 'ointment', 'unguent': a|i^[jLa and ojjLvjy^a. [line 178, page 155]
 * and we discover its normal fungal meanings in [**ifoojc**;, semantically yoked with the <i>membrum virile</i> and a burnt lamp-wick, a word adapted from [**Au£a**, meaning &lsquo;mucus&rsquo; and also &lsquo;lamp-nozzle&rsquo;. [page 157]

+## Chapter 5 Book 11
+*  where in various dialects of the Eskimo language we find the potato of the Andes called by names that reach straight back to the tuber of Pliny: kaltu:jilaq and kaltu:Jaq and kaltuvaq and kaltu:xaq? [page 171]
+* MISSING FOOTNOTE for "2.
+See L. L. Hammerich's paper on 'The Russian Stratum in Alaskan Eskimo', Slavic Word No. 3, Dec.
+1954, published by The Linguistic Circle of New York, p.
+409"